milaboratory/mixcr/doc/rnaseq.rst

 Analysis pipeline
 -----------------

-MiXCR has all of the steps required to efficiently extract repertoire data from RNA-Seq and similar sequencing datasets, starting from raw ``fastq(.gz)`` files to final list of clonotypes for each of the immunological chain (``TRB``, ``IGH``, etc..).
+MiXCR has all of the steps required to efficiently extract repertoire data from RNA-Seq and similar sequencing datasets, starting from raw ``fastq(.gz)`` files to final list of clonotypes for each immunological chain (``TRB``, ``IGH``, etc..).

 All default values for analysis parameters were carefully optimized, and sould be suitable for most of the use-cases.

 Prerequisite
 ^^^^^^^^^^^^

-There are only two things you must tell mixcr for a successfull analysis.
+There are only two things you must tell MiXCR for a successfull analysis.
 Both on the first ``align`` step.

 1. **Species.** Using ``-s ...`` parameter.
 See :ref:`here <ref-align-cli-params>`.

 2. **Data source origin**.
 Genomic or transcriptomic.
 This affects which part of reference V gene seqeucnes will be used for alignment, with or without intron.
 By default transcriptomic source is assumed, so no additional parameters have to be specified for an analysis of RNA-Seq data.
-If your data has a genomic origin add the following option to the ``align`` command:
+If your data has a genomic DNA origin add the following option to the ``align`` command:

   ::